OntologyS/ontologica/docs/ONTOLOGICA_COMPLETE.md

 - Individualized consciousness with specific memory and identity
 - Limited to biological interface constraints and linear time perception
 - Active participant in the educational process
-- **Feelings as educational interface** between consciousness and physical signals
+- **Feelings as condition quality metrics** between consciousness and environment

 **After Physical Death:**
 - Return to Field of Possibility with all accumulated experience preserved